QilongZhang/srswiki/v2_EN_DeliveryHttpStream.md

 Remark: Use forward+vhost to support multiple http live stream for a stream.

 Remark: The http server config section, read [HTTP Server](https://github.com/winlinvip/simple-rtmp-server/wiki/v2_EN_HTTPServer#config)

+## HSTRS

+HSTRS(http stream trigger rtmp source) used for http-flv cluster and the http-flv standby to wait for encoder to publish.

+HSTRS should set `hstrs` to "on" of `http_remux`, default is "on".

+For more information, read https://github.com/winlinvip/simple-rtmp-server/issues/324

 ## Sample